-María Hernández, her husband Juan, and their four children, have lived in the community of Pulay, Quiché for their whole life.
-María cares for her house while her husband is working in the fields nearby.
+María Hernández, her husband Juan, and their four children have lived in the community of Pulay, Quiché for their whole life.
+María cares for her house while her husband works in the fields nearby.

-As for water?
 Since switching to a water filter, María has noticed that her family’s health has improved.
 Previously, all six of them suffered from daily stomach problems.
 Before, María and her family had to collect water using a tinaja, or a large earthenware jug that is commonly used to store liquids in rural areas of Guatemala.
-She also doesn’t have to boil water anymore and is happy with the facility of using a filter.
+She also saves time and money as she doesn’t have to boil water.

-Maria would like to send a final message to the donors: “We are very grateful to you all for your support and for providing us with this stove to improve our health, receive a big hug from my family and my community”. – María Hernández.
+Maria would like to send a final message to the donors: “We are very grateful to you all for your support and for providing us with this stove that improves our health.
+I am sending you a big hug from my family and community”. – María Hernández.